TeamLumi/luminescent-team/rom-hacking/scripting/place-data.md

 ### TalkToRange

 Determines how far away you can be in order to interact with the object.
+99% of the time, just leave this at 1.25

 ### TalkToSize